 Items that require remedial work under the Discretionary program are now required to be followed up with.
 Property owners have been requested to provide proof of pump-out and additional inspections have taken place for other items.
-To date, the MRSSO has visited 18 properties of the 71 properties twice, 3 properties three times and will be conducting follow-up enforcement for the outstanding 52 properties.
+Of the 17 properties requiring follow up, 6 have been completed.
 Follow-up inspections include site visits, compliance letters and Order to Complies.
 The type of enforcement is determined by the severity of the issue.
 Orders to Comply are issued under the Building Code Act, Division B, Section 8.9 and Division C Section 1.10 of the Ontario Building Code.

 Sewage Systems found to be malfunctioning or posing a risk to human health or the environment will require replacement.
-Of the 10 properties identified in the 2013 program; two systems have been replaced, the other eight replacements are for greywater pits and cesspools on seasonal properties and are to be replaced in the spring of 2014.
+The one property identified in the 2017 program is seasonal and it is to be replaced in the spring/summer of 2018.